jimpames/RENTAHAL-FOUNDATION/README.md

 ## License

-All RENTAHAL Foundation core technologies are released under the [MIT License](LICENSE).
+All RENTAHAL Foundation core technologies are released under the GNU GPL 3 License.